evaesteban/IDD-Fa19-Lab7/README.md

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**

+The variables that pictureServer.js and server.js have in common are initialized as general variables in pictureServer.js, whereas in server.js they are initialized as constants.
+The variable NodeWebcam only appears in pictureServer.js, and it allows the webcam functionality.
+There is a default webcam setup section, which includes a few options – stored in the structure opts - to define how the webcam is operated.
+The variable NodeWebcam is initialized according to these options.
+The pictureServer.js code also includes a function at the end to take a picture when the user presses the ‘Take a picture’ button.

 **b.
 Include a video of your working video doorbell**

 ## Part C. Make it your own